Sentinal4D/cellshape/README.md

 We have tested this software on an Ubuntu 20.04LTS and 18.04LTS with 128Gb RAM and NVIDIA Quadro RTX 6000 GPU.

 ## Data availability and structure
 ### Data availability
+Update (19/10/2023): Our sample data was originally published on Zenodo Sandbox, however, there are currently issues with this website and the link to the data is broken.
+We are working to put the data on a public data store and will update this page when this is done.

+Old:
 Datasets to reproduce our results in our paper are available [here](https://sandbox.zenodo.org/record/1080300#.YsX7f3XMIaz).
 - SamplePointCloudData.zip contains a sample dataset of a point cloud of cells in order to test our code.
 - FullData.zip contains 3 plates of point cloud representations of cells for several treatments.
 This data can be used to reproduce our results.